- Footnotes in History -

 ![]() |

-Alumni Gymnasium was not immune to the flooding, having been built in a relatively low point near an area of campus which was once a shallow lake.
+Alumni Gymnasium was not immune to the flooding, having been built in a relatively low point near an area of campus which was once a marsh.

 Water reportedly reached the playing surface.
 But more significantly, the basketball offices were housed in the basement of the building, which was completely immersed.
 Whatever records that had been accumulated on the program to date were completely destroyed.
 Soon thereafter, Adolph Rupp came onto the scene and completely changed the program's fortunes.
 What occurred prior to Rupp's arrival was quickly relegated to the far past.
 Only decades later when Russell Rice began to research UK's history was much of the information on the early years reconstructed.
 A task made significantly more difficult due to the loss of information that summer of 1928.